SAP-archive/teched2020-DT263/README.md

 Password:   will be published after the live workshops

-On demand users download exercize file [here](exercises/myPDFDoc.pdf).
+On demand users download exercise file [here](exercises/myPDFDoc.pdf).

 Start the on demand exercise preparation - pdf will be published after the live workshops